 Fitzgerald and the Girl Scouts again attended expressing support.

 Explaining that there is no safe level of exposure to smoke, Ally Scott, Turlock High School senior, and member of THS PHAST Club, a group devoted to raising awareness about tobacco prevention, encouraged that the ban be updated to include vapor cigarettes.
-This will be some devastating news for many vape smokers, but there is help available at IndeJuice and other places similar.

 “They all look the same from afar,” said Scott.
 “It’s about modeling for kids.”